Getting Started

 Depending on these parameters, the example IDL file created in the protocol

-module will be either a .proto
+module will be either a .proto or a .avdl file.

 Try it out